African bush elephant: Dentition

-Both sexes have tusks, which erupt when they are 1–3 years old and grow throughout life.
+Both sexes have large, curved, maxillary incisors known as tusks that continue growing throughout their lives.
+In the wild, a large percentage of elephants experience a tusk fracture, although this is more prevalent in captivity.
+A tusk fracture of any sort usually results in serious infections, as the pulp is exposed to the elements.
+The tusks erupt when they are 1–3 years old.
 Tusks grow from deciduous teeth known as tushes that develop in the upper jaw and consist of a crown, root and pulpal cavity, which are completely formed soon after birth.
 Tushes reach a length of 5 cm.

 They are composed of dentin and coated with a thin layer of cementum.
 Their tips bear a conical layer of enamel that is usually worn off when the elephant is five years old.

 Tusks of bulls grow faster than tusks of cows.
 Mean weight of tusks at the age of 60 years is 109 kg in bulls and 17.7 kg in cows.

 The longest known tusk of an African bush elephant measured 3.51 m and weighed 117 kg.